 However, according to Global Property Guide: “only locally-sourced income is taxed.”

-What that seems to mean, although we are not tax experts at Expatra, is that if you can establish residency in the Seychelles and you earn your income from work you do overseas, you can enjoy that income tax-free.
+What that seems to mean is that if you can establish residency in the Seychelles and you earn your income from work you do overseas, you can enjoy that income tax-free.

 Assuming you earn your income outside of the Seychelles and are therefore eligible to pay no tax on it as a legal resident of the Republic, why would you want to remit all of your funds?